 Badosa won the 2015 Roland-Garros girls’ singles title by defeating Anna Kalinskaya in the final.
 She peaked at No 8 in the ITF junior rankings the same year.

 What is Badosa’s highest ranking?

-Her highest ranking is No 62, which she first achieved in April 2021.
-Her current ranking and ranking history are available on her WTA Tour profile page.
+Her highest ranking is No 2, which she reached in April 2022.
+Her current ranking, ranking history, and other info are available on her WTA Tour profile page.

 How much prize money has she won in his career?

-The Spaniard has won a little over $1 million in career prize money.
-You can find her updated prize money stats on her WTA Tour profile page.
+The Spaniard has won a little more than $5.2 million in career prize money.
+You can find her updated prize money stats on her WTA profile page.

 Who is her coach?

-Badosa is currently coached by Javier Martí, a former ATP player himself.
+Badosa is currently coahced by Jorge Garcia.
+She was previously coached by Javier Martí, a former ATP player.

 Voir cette publication sur Instagram

 What is Badosa’s best performance at a Grand Slam?